Paul is very knowledgeable about "Old School Runescape," with a maxed Ironman as well as a maxed regular account!

 Some other methods to train Crafting include Questing, Player-Owned Ports (Level 90+ required), and Dungeoneering to gain exp passively.

 Thanks for reading my guide; I hope it helps you achieve 99 as quickly as possible!
 Feel free to drop a question below and I'll get back to you as soon as possible.
-Also check out another one of my guides below to help you get rich quick or achieve 99 in another skill!
+Also check out another one of my guides to help you get rich quick or achieve 99 in another skill!